natcap/invest.users-guide/source/urban_nature_access.rst

 * **intermediate/greenspace_supply.tif**
   The per-capita greenspace supply for the total population.
   Units: square meters of greenspace per person.
+* **intermediate/greenspace_balance.tif**
+  Positive pixel values indicate an oversupply of greenspace relative to the stated greenspace demand.
+Negative values indicate an undersupply of greenspace relative to the stated greenspace demand.
+  Units: Square meters of greenspace per person.
 * **intermediate/greenspace_supply_demand_budget.tif**
   The per-capita greenspace supply/demand budget for the total population.
 * **intermediate/undersupplied_population.tif**